mddazure/ipv6-web-app/README.md

 DNS resolution will go through Traffic Manager, which decides which regional gateway’s FQDN to return.
 The client then connects directly to that Application Gateway’s IPv6 address, as follows:

 1.  **DNS query**: Client asks for `ipv6webapp.trafficmanager.net`, which is  hosted in a Traffic Manager profile.
-2. **Traffic Manager decision**: Traffic Manager sees an incoming DNS request (which may come with the client’s IP context) and chooses the best endpoint (say, Sweden Central) based on routing rules (e.g., geographic proximity or lowest latency).
+2. **Traffic Manager decision**: Traffic Manager sees an incoming DNS request  and chooses the best endpoint (say, Sweden Central) based on routing rules (e.g., geographic proximity or lowest latency).
 3. **Traffic Manager response**: Traffic Manager returns the FQDN of the Sweden Central Application Gateway to the client.
 4. **DNS Resolution**: The client resolves regional FQDN and receives a AAAA response containing the IPv6 address.
 5. **Client connects**: The client’s browser connects to the West Europe App Gateway IPv6 address directly.
 The HTTP/S session is established via IPv6 to that regional gateway, which then handles the request.